 We can also recommend the Gigabyte G1 Gaming.
 These other versions of the GTX 970 should offer similar performance; the more expensive cards are often overclocked out of the box or come with more robust coolers.

 Nvidia’s GTX 970 is such a good deal around the $330 range, it’s hard to recommend a budget graphics card in remotely the same price range.
 Why spend $250 or $300 on a decent mainstream card when you can spend just a bit more on an incredible price/performance value?
-That’s why, for the budget card, we’re dipping all the way down to $150 with the Sapphire AMD R9 270X.
+For an affordable card, we want to drop down to around the $200 mark, and that's where AMD's refreshed R9 380 card wins the day.

 Outputs: DisplayPort 1.2, HDMI 1.4a, 2x dual-link DVI.

 AMD’s drivers and software aren’t as robust or up-to-date as Nvidia’s, but the AMD control center does, at least, make it very easy to overclock their cards.
-You’ll be able to eke a bit more speed out of the 270X with some modest overclocking.
+Since the R9 380 is already clocked up over its predecessor, the R9 285, just don't expect to get too much of an overclock out of it.

 Games are rarely bottlenecked by your CPU, but dozens of games every year will push your graphics card to its limits.
 It's the component you'll want to upgrade most frequently (though if you buy the right card, it should last you at least two years), and likely the part you'll spend the most money on.
 On a practical budget, it's critical to find the graphics card with the best ratio of price to performance.
 That's why our recommendation for the best graphics card is the Nvidia GeForce GTX 970.